H0tKinsS/H0tKinsS/README.md

 # Hi there! 👋 I'm Giulio Sarnataro, A.K.A H0tKinsS

-I am always eager to learn and stay up-to-date with the latest DevOps trends and technologies.
+I am eager to become Junior DevOps Engineer, learn and stay up-to-date with the latest DevOps trends and technologies.
 I believe in the power of collaboration and open-source contributions.

 ## 🔧 Technologies and Tools